^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Each surgical operation affects the processes of vital activity of the organism as a whole.
-Along with physical trauma, one should also take into account the mental effects, pain, the effect on the body of narcotic substances, loss of fluid, electrolytes.
-Heat and many other moments.
+Every surgical operation affects the vital processes of the body as a whole.
+Along with physical trauma, one should also take into account the psychological impact, pain, the effect of drugs on the body, loss of fluid, electrolytes, heat and many other factors.
 The success of the operation depends on:

-• correct evaluation of indications and contraindications to surgical intervention;
+• correct assessment of indications and contraindications for surgical intervention;

-• carefulness of examination of the patient and preoperative preparation;
+• thoroughness of examination of the patient and preoperative preparation;

-• the choice of the method of anesthesia, the time and nature of the operation;
+• choice of anesthesia method, time and nature of the operation;

 • techniques for performing the operation;

-• therapeutic and prophylactic measures in the postoperative period.
+• therapeutic and preventive measures in the postoperative period.

 Indications for surgical treatment